Fanfic: Superwomen of Eva

 , and several other authors that crosses over Neon Genesis Evangelion

 with either Marvel Comics

 .
 Formed in response to a glut of fics that gave Eva's leading boy, Shinji Ikari, superpowers

 , the SoE stories seek to do the same for the women of Eva — hence the name.
 As such, each story is a Fusion Fic

 that focuses on one of the female Evangelion characters getting the powers of a known superhero (with two exceptions

 ) and can largely be divided into two series based on which universe is being fused.
 In addition, there is the SOE Alterverse

 , which is different enough to deserve a separate mention, and a few other Follow the Leader

 false starts which are not listed here.

 - Superwomen of Eva is mostly written by orionpax09 and focuses on the Evangelion girls gaining the powers of Marvel superheroes and superheroines (plus the two exceptions noted above).
-As the name suggests, this is the original SoE series, itself starting with Emerald Fury.
+As the name suggests, this is the original SoE series, itself starting with Superwomen of Eva: Emerald Fury.
 It currently contains 14 different stories (and one sequel) by four different authors.